tingszu/BUSSeg/README.md

 # Cross-image Dependency Modelling for Breast Ultrasound Segmentation

 This is the official repo for the paper "Cross-image Dependency Modelling for Breast Ultrasound Segmentation".
 We have released the codes of core modules and more content will be added later.
-This paper is under review (submitted to TMI).
+This paper is accepted by TMI.

 ## 1. Datasets
 * **BUSI**: A public BUS datasets from [Dataset of breast ultrasound images](https://scholar.cu.edu.eg/?q=afahmy/pages/dataset)